waseemnagah/waseemnagah/README.md

 [![Facebook: waseimnagah](https://img.shields.io/badge/-waseimnagah-blue?style=flat-square&logo=Facebook&logoColor=white&link=https://www.facebook.com/waseimnagah/)](https://www.facebook.com/waseimnagah/)

-My name is Waseim Nagah.
-I'm a 23-year-old computer engineering student at the Modern Academy for Engineering and Technology.
+My name is Waseim Nagah, and I am a fresh graduate with a Bachelor's degree in Computer Engineering.
+I recently completed my studies at the Modern Academy for Engineering and Technology.
 I have strong skills in Python, C++, and machine learning.
 With a solid academic background and relevant coursework, I have developed my expertise in artificial intelligence, digital image processing, and software engineering.
-I'm committed to continuous learning, as evidenced by my certifications in machine learning and deep learning.
+I'm committed to continuous learning, as evidenced by my machine learning and deep learning certifications.
 I possess a solid understanding of data analysis, data visualization, and database management.
 With my passion for advancing technology, I am passionate about coding and continuously expanding my knowledge.

 ## A little More about me :